-The Indianapolis portion of the Pennsy Trail extends 1.2 miles between Arlington Avenue and Shortridge Road in eastern suburban Indianapolis.
-The dead-straight, paved trail occupies a portion of the old right-of-way of the Pennsylvania Railroad (“Pennsy” for short).
+The straight, paved Pennsy Trail—not to be confused with the Pennsy Greenway located farther north in the Chicago suburbs—occupies a portion of the old right-of-way of the Pennsylvania Railroad (“Pennsy” for short) and parallels the historic Old National Road.
 The Indiana portion of the corridor extended from Richmond, Indiana, through Indianapolis to the eastern border of Illinois.
-Along these tracks the body of President Abraham Lincoln was carried back to Illinois, April 30, 1865.
+Along these tracks, the body of President Abraham Lincoln was carried back to Illinois on April 30, 1865.

 The trail is currently open in three disjointed segments.
 On the eastern side of Indianapolis, a 1.2-mile stretch links the Irvington neighborhood with a local elementary school and a large Indiana Department of Transportation complex.
 A restored railroad trestle takes trail users over busy Shadeland Avenue.

 To the east of Indianapolis, a second paved section of the Pennsy Trail stretches across the town of Cumberland.
 The 3-mile segment passes industrial properties and crosses several restored railroad bridges through a wooded corridor before emerging into open farmland.
 The trail parallels US 40 for its entire length (although the highway is always out of view) and thus offers a much safer biking and walking alternative.

 The third and longest section of the Pennsy Trail resumes 4.5 miles to the east of Cumberland in the city of Greenfield.
 Passing through farmland and the Greenfield Country Club golf course, the trail also traverses neighborhoods and is within a short walking distance of downtown.
 The nearly 6-mile stretch of trail crosses Brandywine Creek, alleged to be the creek where the "Old Swimmin' Hole" was found in James Whitcomb Riley's poem of the same name.